Policy Details Page

 All ASB officers, class officers and cheerleaders must meet the following requirements:

-- Receive no failing grades;
+B. Receive no failing grades;

-- Be enrolled as a full-time student (minimum 4 classes).
+C. Be enrolled as a full-time student (minimum 4 classes).

-Students ineligible based upon the school’s regular grading cycle of formal progress reports, midterm, semester or trimester grade reports will be placed on probation.
+Students ineligible based upon the school’s regular grading cycle of formal progress reports, midterm, semester grade reports will be placed on probation.
 Probationary periods for ASB officers and class officers will be consistent with each school’s ASB Constitution and/or Bylaws.
 Probationary periods for cheerleaders will be consistent with each team’s rules and regulations.
-While on probation, ASB officers and class officers may participate in the class, but may not vote and cheerleaders may participate in practice, but may not cheer in games and/or events.
+While on probation, ASB officers and class officers may participate in the class but may not vote and cheerleaders may participate in practice, but may not cheer in games and/or events.

 All ASB and class officers are required to take student government class.
 All officers are encouraged to attend a leadership conference.